antonioortegajr/storybook-simple-example/README.md

 ## About

 Just a simple Storybook example.
 This is me checking out [Storybook](https://storybook.js.org/).
-This is just a button with a few differing styles.
+This is just a button, input and card with a few differing styles.

-You can load up the mostly default React app and see a terrible looking button was added.
+You can load up the mostly default React app and see a terrible looking button and input was added.

-Loading up Storybook shows the same button component, but isolated from the rest of the app.
+Loading up Storybook shows the same components, but isolated from the rest of the app.

+There is a alert card component containing the other two components.

+These are in Atomic design organziation.

 Editing `components/Atoms/Button/buttonStyle.css` will change the button for the story and the button in `App.js`.
+This is true for all the components.

 ## Required